enonic/old-xp-doc/doc/tutorials/my-first-app/hello-region-page.rst

 The Hello Region Page
 =====================

 Parts start to make sense when placed into a `region`.
 Regions are "slots" contained within pages or layouts.
 Pages and layouts may contain multiple regions, and each region must have a unique name.

 Let's create a new page component with a single region called "Main".
-We will later place the "Country" part into this region.
+Later we will use the Content Studio to place the "Country" part into this region.

 The benefit of a region (see :ref:`apps-page-regions`) is that a page component can be re-used across multiple different pages by simply adding different parts to them as needed.

 1. Create a folder called "hello-region" in your project's ``site/pages/`` folder.